Part I

 Chapter 2: Core Principles

-You have heard the Dragon’s call; these are the principles that illuminate its Spiral Path.
+You have heard the Dragon’s call; these principles show how to walk its Spiral Path.

 There is no pre-drawn map for this journey; it is an engagement with a living current of awakening.
-The chapters ahead ask you to hold light and shadow, primal pulse and divine stillness, generative chaos and anchoring order—because the path demands an unflinching embrace of your paradoxical nature.
+It asks you to hold light and shadow, primal pulse and divine stillness, generative chaos and anchoring order—because the path demands an unflinching embrace of your paradoxical nature.

 Threaded through this work, you will find: